 Ethnographic work in Pueblo Nuevo-Petoa has occured as the same time as archaeological work during all of our field seasons at El Coyote.
 Cultural anthropology is traditionally linked to the study of "native" cultures, coherent groups of people whose shared languages and customs distinguish them from other members of the nation-state in which they reside.
 Though some contemporary residents of the area today are probably descendants of the original Indians encountered by Cortes and Diaz 500 years ago, they acknowledge no such connection.
 Today's occupants of the Naco and lower Cacaulapa valleys are participants in a localized version of Honduran culture, partaking to varying degrees in the national political and economic system and speaking Spanish.
 These are just the sorts of folks who anthropologists used to assiduously ignore because they had lost their "nativeness."
 That shortsightedness is currently changing as we come to realize that all citizens have their stories to tell about life within a nation.
-Student projects conducted as part on the Kenyon-Honduras program are the first systematic ethnographic studies pursued in Naco and are contributing significantly to expanding our understanding of late 20th century Honduran life (see Research Projects for a sample of topics pursued to date).
+Student projects conducted as part on the Kenyon-Honduras program are the first systematic ethnographic studies pursued in Naco and are contributing significantly to expanding our understanding of late 20th century Honduran life.
 The area is home to some unique (in this day and age) events such as the week long Semana Santa celebrations, which make fantastic opportunities for research.